-- Section 504 of Rehabilitation Act of 1973/ADA: Westminster college is committed to provide equal access in higher education.
+Section 504 of Rehabilitation Act of 1973/ADA: Westminster college is committed to provide equal access in higher education.
 If you need disability-related accommodations in this class, have emergency medical information you wish to share with me, or need special arrangements in case the building must be evacuated, please inform me immediately.
 Please see me privately after class or in my office.
 Disability Services authorizes disability-related academic accommodations in cooperation with the students themselves and their instructors.
-Students who need academic accommodations or have questions about their eligibility should contact Jody Katz, Director of Disability Services & Testing Center, in the basement of Giovale Library (801-832-2272) or email disabilityservices@westminstercollege.edu. - Title IX: Westminster College is committed to providing a safe learning environment for all students that is free of all forms of discrimination and sexual harassment.
+Students who need academic accommodations or have questions about their eligibility should contact Jody Katz, Director of Disability Services & Testing Center, in the basement of Giovale Library (801-832-2272) or email disabilityservices@westminstercollege.edu.

+Title IX: Westminster College is committed to providing a safe learning environment for all students that is free of all forms of discrimination and sexual harassment.
 This includes discrimination based on sexual orientation, gender identity and gender expression.
 If you (or someone you know) has experienced or experiences any of these incidents, know you are not alone.
 Westminster College has staff members trained to support you in navigating campus life, accessing health and counseling service, providing academic and housing accommodations, and more.

-Please be aware all Westminster College faculty members are "mandated reporters," meaning if you tell me about a situation involving sexual harassment or gender discrimination, I must share that information with the Title IX Coordinator.
-Although I have to make the notification, you will control how your case will be handled, including whether or not you wish to pursue a formal complaint.
+Please be aware all Westminster College faculty members are "mandatory reporters" which means if you tell me about a situation involving sexual harassment or gender discrimination, I must report that information with the Title IX Coordinator.
 Our goal is to make sure you are aware of the range of options available to you and have access to the resources you need.

-If you wish to speak to someone privately, you can contact any of the following on-campus resources:
+If you wish to speak to someone, you can contact any of the following on-campus resources:

-- Counseling Center (egibson@westminstercollege.edu or 801-832-2237) - Student Health Services (801-832-2239) - Victim's Advocate (advocate@westminstercollege.edu)
+- Counseling Center (egibson@westminstercollege.edu or 801-832-2237) - Student Health Services (801-832-2239) - Victim's Advocate- Andreja Nadjalin (advocate@westminstercollege.edu)

-If you wish to make a report directly to the Title IX Office, please complete the online reporting form located on www.westminstercollege.edu/titleix or call 801-832-2262.
+If you wish to make a report directly to the Title IX Office, please complete the online reporting form located on www.westminstercollege.edu/titleix or contact Mary Royal at 801-832-2496 or mroyal@westminstercollege.edu.
 The Title IX website contains more information about resources, rights, policy and procedures, and updated information regarding our Title IX program at Westminster College.